Clean minimal desk setup with a laptop

 Avoiding Aggression

-Sarcasm: Any sentence with "as mentioned multiple times" or "as I have clearly stated" reads as a rebuke and rarely helps.
+Sarcasm — any sentence with "as mentioned multiple times" or "as I have clearly stated" — reads as a rebuke and rarely helps.
+Even if the frustration is entirely justified, sarcasm almost always hardens the recipient's position rather than softening it.

-Ultimatums as opening moves: Consequences and next steps belong in firm emails, but they work best near the end, not the beginning.
-Leading with "If I don't hear from you by Friday I will [consequence]" before any other framing reads as adversarial.
+Ultimatums as opening moves create an adversarial tone before you've even made your case.
+Consequences and next steps belong in firm emails, but they work best near the end, not the beginning.
+Leading with "If I don't hear from you by Friday I will [consequence]" before any other framing reads as hostile.
+State the situation, make the ask, then — if necessary — name the consequence.

-Emotional language: "I'm extremely frustrated," "I find it unprofessional that..." — even when true, these phrases make the email about your feelings rather than the situation.
+Emotional language — "I'm extremely frustrated," "I find it unprofessional that..." — even when true, makes the email about your feelings rather than the situation.
 Keep the focus on facts and next steps.

 Combining Firmness With Acknowledgment